About Locks Sailing Club

 The harbour is designated a site of Special Scientific Interest and is rich with flora and fauna, and it is a bird watcher's paradise.
 Whilst being at the centre of a three harbour estuary complex, Langstone is much quieter than either Portsmouth or Chichester harbours and all this makes it a wonderful location in which to sail.

 The club has a small but secure compound; the slip way allows access to the water at all states of the tide.
 The club house has well equipped changing rooms, kitchen and bar.
 The smooth operation of the club relies on the teamwork of volunteers to run the races and staff the bar.

 There are regular social events including quizzes, dinner dances and supporting entertainment for regattas.

-Races are run under the Portsmouth yardstick scheme with individual handicaps applied to even out the competition.
+Races are run under the Portsmouth Number yardstick scheme.
 High water races start just outside the clubhouse with low water races starting from the Eastney Cruising Association line in the harbour entrance.

-The club owns a number of small tenders for the exclusive use of the cruiser owners for an annual fee of £20.
+The club owns some small tenders for the exclusive use of the cruiser owners for which an annual use fee is chargeable.
 Members provide their own rowlocks and oars (or outboards) and working parties are organised in the Spring for all cruiser members to undertake any necessary maintenance.

 For more information please contact the Commodore at email@example.com .